-As people plan for their big day, the last thing on most couples’ minds is taxes.
+As couples plan for their big day, the last thing most people think about is taxes.
 However, marriage can have a big impact on a couple’s financial situation, especially when it comes to how they file their tax returns and how much tax they’ll pay.

-Depending on the circumstances, there can be some significant tax benefits of marriage, but there can also be some drawbacks.
-For many people, the main tax benefit of marriage is ease of filing: they get to file a joint tax return, and sometimes, take more deductions.
+Depending on the circumstances, there can be significant tax benefits of marriage, but there can also be drawbacks.
+For many people, the main tax benefit of filing as a married couple is ease: They get to file a joint tax return, and sometimes, take more deductions.

 Minimizing any potential negative tax implications of marriage requires advance planning — ideally, before you and your betrothed walk down the aisle and say “I do.”